 NordVPN has its servers located in 59 around the world.
 Some of these locations include Austria, France, the United States, the United Kingdom, Spain, the Netherlands, Italy, South Africa, Romania, Brazil, Poland, Australia, Sweden, Hong Kong, Switzerland, Russia, Lithuania, Canada, Singapore, and Germany.>

 NordVPN supports a total of five protocols, including PPTP, L2TP/IPsec, OpenVPN, SSTP, and IKEv2/IPsec.
 It’s worth mentioning that support for IKEv2/IPsec started rolling out recently (in late June).
 It’s currently only available by default on the latest iOS app.
 “Coming soon to other apps.
 Set-up instructions and tutorials for other devices are coming soon,” the company says on its website.

-NordVPN offers support for all popular operating systems including Windows, Mac OS X, iOS, Android, and Linux, as well as offers Web proxy extension for Google Chrome.
+NordVPN offers support for IPv4 and IPv6 connections on all popular operating systems including Windows, Mac OS X, iOS, Android, and Linux, as well as offers Web proxy extension for Google Chrome.